 The site doesn’t list the membership price because it is apparently impossible due to the number of options (dubious frown, translating this brush off as meaning that the prices are set by HI according to what they think is an acceptable charge in each country).

 The upsides: you get to shave a few dollars off each night’s stay, get access to hostels HI reserve for members only and can expect a certain level of service, which is usually pretty high in terms of facilities, cleanliness and travel information.
 The card can get you access to a network of other travel discounts, too.

-While there might be more than one way to sleep with a local for free, keeping things clean and out of the gutter, Couchsurfing is an internet phenomenon in travel terms that has taken budget accommodation websites to a whole new level.
+While there might be more than one way to sleep with a local for free, keeping things clean and out of the gutter, Couchsurfing is an internet phenomenon in travel terms that has taken free sleeping to a whole new level.
 If you don’t know already, it allows global wanderers to arrange a stay in someone’s house for free.
 That’s right – nada dinero.

 As well as being a huge cost saver, many of the hosts will take you on a guided tour of their town.
 The potential downsides are that it can take some time to find a willing host; you take a gamble on your sleeping space (floor, couch and private wing are all potential options); it’s not ideal if you’re the shy, retiring type; locations aren’t always in the center of town; and, even if you are social, you can feel obligated to spend more time than you’d like with your host.
 All of that said, did I mention it’s free?
 And you get a genuine local insight?